tokage/gemini-balance-nextjs/docs/README.md

 ## CI/CD with GitHub Actions

-This project includes a GitHub Actions workflow to automatically build and push the Docker image to Docker Hub whenever changes are pushed to the `main` branch.
+This project includes a GitHub Actions workflow to automatically build and push a Docker image to the **GitHub Container Registry (ghcr.io)** whenever changes are pushed to the `main` branch.

 ### 1. Fork the Repository